 SOC 4865 Family Diversity (3) Focus on the institutional implications of the family.
 Diversity in ethnicity, sexuality, and class are emphasized.
 Intersection of work and family is explored.
-Prerequisite: 6 semester hours of Sociology, graduate standing, or instructor consent.
+Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.

 SOC 4872 Sociology of Organizations (3) A systematic study of the structural and interactional processes of work related organizations.
-Prerequisite: 6 semester hours of Sociology, graduate standing, or instructor consent.
+Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.

 SOC 4875 Medical Sociology (3) Social factors and institutional settings for physical and mental health care; public needs and medical services; research in medical Sociology.
-Prerequisite: 6 semester hours of Sociology, graduate standing, or instructor consent.
+Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.

 SOC 4880 Sociology of Law (3) The development of legal institutions; law as a system of social control; law and social change.
 Prerequisite: 6 semester hours of Sociology, graduate standing, or instructor consent.
-SOC 4885 Religion and Society (3) The structure and function of religion in society; social sources of religions; religion and the individual.
-Prerequisite: 6 semester hours of Sociology, graduate standing, or instructor consent.
+SOC 4885 Religion and Society (3) The structure and function of religious religious religions and the individual.

+religion in society; social sources of religions; religion and the individual.
+Prerequisite: Six semester hours of Sociology, graduate standing, or instructor consent.